 The answers are yes, yes, and yes.
 And the details are fascinating, you can check them out here.

-This post is how I arrived at the answers, and how they brought back memories of problems cognitive scientists and philosophers have been grappling with for decades.
+This post is how I arrived at the answers, and how they brought back memories of problems cognitive scientists and philosophers have been dealing with for decades.

 The question behind the question